pdsatter/InvestmentCalculatorApp/README.md

 ## Contact Me
 Contact me if you need help with this graph or need any additional features.
 View my profile for information on contacting me.

+## How to run
+Run the gui.py file in VSCode or python interpreter

 ## Current Features

 * Calculates interest over time.
 Shows interest earned as green and contributed funds in blue